THE CALIFORNIA COAST

 SAN DIEGO is a year-round destination with a semi-arid Mediterranean climate.
 You will experience warm, dry summers and mild winters.
 Some rain is seen between November and March.

 SAN FRANCISCO has warm and dry summers with mild winters.
-Cloudy days/rain common in winter.
+Cloudy days/rain are common in winter.
 A perfect time to visit is autumn or spring.
 Most rain is seen from November until March.

 California Gallery